.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Online Magazine

-What You'll Find Here: Places open to the public, especially sights of historical or archaeological interest, and some resort areas (beaches).
+What You'll Find Here: Places open to the public, especially sights of historical or archaeological interest, and nature reserves.
 Attractions described on other pages are linked.
-Not all of these sights will be open every day.
-The Travel FAQs page explains seasons, open hours and where to find visitor information.
+The Travel FAQs page explains seasons, open hours and where to find visitor information, and the travel planning page is also helpful, while the sightseeing page suggests various ways to visit Sicily's fascinating sights.
 Our online Magazine presents articles on places, too.

 What You Won't Find Here: Less important sights.
-The Woods of Ficuzza is listed because of its easy access, while caverns (usually closed) are omitted because of their inaccessibility.
+Ficuzza is listed because of its easy access, while caverns (usually closed) are omitted because of their inaccessibility.
 Some larger public beaches are mentioned, but private ones are not.
-Nor have we included country house resorts, thermal springs or camp grounds, which are described on our FAQs page, or minor archaeological sites.
+Nor have we included country house resorts, thermal springs or camp grounds, which are described on our FAQs page, or minor archaeological sites which are rarely open to visitors.

 Parks and Nature Reserves

 Ficuzza.
-Large woods and wildlife sanctuary on the Bourbon Royal Estate near Corleone.
+Large woods and wildlife sanctuary on the Bourbon Royal Estate near Corleone on the edge of the Sicanian Mountains.

 Fiumefreddo.
 Small nature reserve along the river of this name near Calatabiano, between Taormina and Catania.